BLM Seeks California Desert Advisory Council Nominations

-- There are two openings in category one, which includes representatives of organizations associated with energy/mineral development; federal grazing permit holders; the timber industry; transportation or rights-or-way; off-highway vehicle users; and commercial and developed outdoor recreation.
+• Category One – Representatives of organizations associated with energy/mineral development; federal grazing permit holders; the timber industry; transportation or rights-of-way; off-highway vehicle users; and commercial and developed outdoor recreation.

-- There is one opening in category two, which includes representatives of archeological and historic organizations; dispersed recreation users; wild horse and burro organizations; and nationally-recognized environmental organizations.
+• Category Two – Representatives of archeological and historic organizations; dispersed recreation users; wild horse and burro organizations; and nationally or regionally-recognized environmental organizations.

-- There is one opening in category three, which includes representatives of state, county, or local elected office; Indian tribes located within or adjacent to the area where the DAC is organized; academicians employed in natural resource management or natural sciences; employees of a state agency responsible for management or natural resources; and the public at large.
+• Category Three – Representatives of state, county, or local elected office; Indian tribes located within or adjacent to the area for which the DAC is organized; academicians employed in natural resource management or natural sciences; employees of a state agency responsible for management of natural resources; and the public at large.

 The diverse membership of each DAC member helps ensure that BLM land managers receive the varying perspectives they need to achieve their mission of managing the public lands for multiple uses.

-As published in the Federal Register, the BLM will consider nominations for 45 days.
-For more information on the California Desert Advisory Council, contact Michelle Van Der Linden, Bureau of Land Management, at 951-697-5217, or email email@example.com.
+As published in a notice in today’s Federal Register, the BLM will consider nominations for 45 days.
+For more information on the California Desert Advisory Council, contact Sarah K. Webster, Bureau of Land Management, at 916-978-4622, or email firstname.lastname@example.org.